Curtis Hooks Brogden: Support of Black suffrage

 After the Civil War, Radical Republicans in Congress were not content with President Johnson's moderate approach for reconstruction.
 Concerned that Southern states passed Black Codes restricting freedmen, they passed the Military Reconstruction Acts to temporarily replace state governments and try to remake the societies to incorporate full emancipation of African-American slaves, establish free labor and other rights of citizens for blacks.
 The Act stipulated that the former Confederate states had to include Negro male suffrage in their new constitutions.

 These measures were opposed by most whites in the South, although North Carolina had extended the franchise to free blacks before rescinding it in 1835, following Nat Turner's slave rebellion.
 In North Carolina before the war, blacks made up about one-third of the population of the state, with a majority in the coastal areas and near parity in some Piedmont counties.
 Wilmington had had the largest proportion and number of free blacks before the war.
-Brogden supported extending the franchise.
+Due to his Quaker beliefs, Brogden supported extending the franchise.

+Switch to the Republican Party

 Brogden followed Holden into the Republican Party after the war.
-His change of parties and support of negro suffrage shocked his ex-Confederate friends who opposed allowing blacks to vote and because the Republican party in North Carolina was at the time dominated by carpetbaggers, freedmen and scalawags.
+His change of parties and support of negro suffrage shocked his ex-Confederate friends who opposed allowing blacks to vote and because the Republican Party in North Carolina was at the time dominated by carpetbaggers, freedmen and scalawags.

 He briefly left the Senate in 1867 after being elected to represent Wayne County at a state constitutional convention.
 In 1868 he was elected to the State Senate as a Republican, serving for three terms.
 He also was a member of the Electoral College supporting Republican, Ulysses S. Grant.
 In 1870 he was appointed as a U.S. Collector of Internal Revenue.
 He supported Holden as governor and voted in the state legislature against his impeachment.

 In 1872, he was elected on the Republican ticket as lieutenant governor with Tod R. Caldwell.
 When Gov. Caldwell died in office in 1874, Brogden succeeded to the position of governor.
 By then, white Democrats had regained control of the state legislature, in part by a program of suppression of black voting carried out by the Red Shirts.